onkelhoy/web-components/README.md

 ## License

 `@papit` is licensed under the @Papit License 1.0.
 This permissive license allows for maximum flexibility in using, modifying, and buildributing the software, provided attribution is given, and liability is not assumed.
 See the [LICENSE file](./LICENSE) for details.

+## Core Documentation

+The **[`@papit/core`](./packages/system/core/README.md)** package is the heart of the ecosystem — it contains all the major building blocks: decorators, HTML rendering utilities, reactive base classes, and standalone functions.
+If you want to understand how to build, extend, and optimize components, start here.

 ## Further Reading